 This is an experiment in trying to make sense of my thoughts on mathematics.
-The primary problem is to answer the question "What is Mathematics?".
+The first problem is to answer the question "What is Mathematics?".
 I think that the way to go is to focus on mathematical language, behavior and its tangible results.
-That is, look at what people are saying and doing when they "do math".
-Also look at the resulting activity and its output.
+That is, look at what people are saying and doing when they "do mathematics", look at the resulting activity and its tangible resulting output.
 An important activity is asking questions and answering them while trying to make sense of both.
 This is not what is normally thought of as mathematics in the classical sense.
-Since the time of Plato, math has been thought of as existing in some ethereal world of "forms".
-This is referred to in the title of a recent book "Pi in the sky" by John D. Barrow.
-Another question is "what is a mathematician?".
+In the Western world Since the time of Plato, mathematics has been thought of as existing in some ethereal world of "forms".
+This is referred to in the title of a 1993 book "Pi in the sky" by John D. Barrow.
+I wrote a brief essay"What is a Mathematician?".

 In the area of experimental mathematics